 Barb" teaches the

-wonderful foundation for Western Pleasure, Contests, Hunt Seat
+which is a wonderful foundation for Western Pleasure, Contesting,

 This means that you can remain seated securely on the horse